Picking query filters for a screening process

-When using the on-premise version of yente, you can also use the custom datasets to do this by adding a manifest file like this:
+When using the on-premise version of yente, you can also use the custom datasets function to define custom collections.
+To do this by adding a manifest file like this:

 catalogs: